StrangeOne101/VocalMimicryMenu/README.md

 # Permissions
 - `bending.command.vocalmenu` - Default.
 Allows the user to use the menu.
-- `bending.command.vocalmenu.favorites` - Default.
+- `bending.command.vocalmenu.favorite` - Default.
 Allows the user to favorite sounds.
-- `bending.command.vocalmenu.favorites.<number>` - Allows the user to favorite that number of sounds.
+- `bending.command.vocalmenu.favorite.<number>` - Allows the user to favorite that number of sounds.
 Defaults to 5.

 # Images
 <p align="center"><img src="docs/VocalMenu_2.png"/></p>